Pushing Stock Updates to Shopify

 Craftybase Stock Push allows you to update your Shopify stock levels directly from Craftybase.
 You can choose to send updates manually by default or, if you’re on an eligible plan, enable Auto-Push so Craftybase can push updates for you on a schedule.

-In this setup, Craftybase becomes your “source of truth” for stock numbers, keeping you in control of your inventory management.
+With Stock Push enabled, Craftybase becomes your “source of truth” for stock quantities, helping you maintain consistent inventory across all of your sales channels.

 Our Stock Push feature is available in Indie+ plans.